top of page

 Mohammed Ben Mohammed, Architectural Technician

-Mohammed is an architectural technician with more than 25 years experience working in Fez and its surrounding area.
-He supervise all our construction site across Morocco.
+Mohammed is an architectural technician with more than 30 years experience working on technical drawings of a wide array of projects ranging from infrastructure to large buildings and rehabilitation projects.
+He supervise all of our construction sites across Morocco.
 He makes sure our designer gets executed in a smooth and timely manner.
 Si Mohammed loves having coffee with colleagues and has a great sense of humour.

 gif fadoua final.gif